Does simplifying your tech feel scary?

 I work with tech founders launching brilliant products into the world.
-They all struggle with one thing: simplifying their technology.
+They all struggle with one thing: simplifying tech messaging.

 We all know simple is better.
 Apple effectively taught that to the entire world through their products, packaging and marketing.

 And yet, as a founder of a complex technical product, you might feel freaked out over the concept of simplifying — or over-simplifying — your technology.

 It’s natural for founders to be scared of simplifying their product.